 Fibromyalgia is much more likely to develop in women than men.
-Surgery, trauma (physical and psychological), stress, or infection can trigger this disorder.
-Other times the symptoms gradually escalate over time with no triggering event.
+What causes fibromyalgia may vary; surgery, trauma (physical and psychological), stress, or infection can all be fibromyalgia triggers.
+Other times, fibromyalgia symptoms gradually escalate over time with no triggering event.

 - Non-localized pain: Widespread pain that is often described as a dull ache lasting for 3 months or more.
 The pain usually occurs on both sides of the body, above and below the waist.

-- Fatigue: If you suffer from Fibromyalgia, you may sleep longer periods of time, but still wake up feeling tired.
-Your sleep may be disrupted by pain, and could have accompanying issues like sleep apnoea or restless leg syndrome.
+- Fatigue: If you suffer from fibromyalgia, you may sleep longer periods of time, but still wake up feeling tired.
+Your sleep may be disrupted by pain, and could have accompanying issues like sleep apnea or restless leg syndrome.

-- Decreased Energy: Because you may not feel rested even after sleep, sufferers of Fibromyalgia report having decreased energy levels which affect their mood, willingness to exercise, or take part in day-to-day activities.
+- Decreased Energy: Because they may not feel rested even after sleep, sufferers of fibromyalgia report having decreased energy levels which affect their mood, willingness to exercise, or take part in day-to-day activities.